 Thankfully even when I’ve feel soul empty, there is an easy fix.
 I open up God’s Word and read.
-As I do, my problems aren’t solved overnight, but I’m change . . . and from there God is able to do His work on all that’s around me, too.
+As I do, my problems aren’t solved overnight, but I’m changing. . . and from there God is able to do His work on all that’s around me, too.

 What about you?
-What benefits have you found to reading God’s Word?
+What benefits of reading God’s word have you found?

 - Find/make time for God’s Word.
 (Don’t be afraid to ask your spouse for help with this!)

 - Put away all distractions.

 - Open the Bible and begin reading!

 Dear Heavenly Father,

 Thank you for Word spoken to us through the Bible.
 Thank you that it feeds and nourishes my soul.
 Help me to continue to hunger for it, to need it daily, and to make time for it every day.

 Have you ever wanted to read through the Bible but found yourself giving up?
 Or even worse, you read the chapters and at the end question how they apply to your life.
 Tricia Goyer understands.
 For years she felt frustrated that she couldn’t stick to her commitment to read God’s Word all the way through.
 Things changed when she found a doable plan and wrote out a daily prayer.
 Tricia’s heart changed.
 Her life did, too.
 God can bring real transformation into your heart and life when you daily commit to reading your Bible and praying through God’s Word.
 Praying through the Bible in One Year offers a guided reading plan and a daily prayer starter to help you make God’s Word applicable to your life.
 Discover the inspiration for real-life transformation.

 How to Read the Bible Through the Jesus Lens